Iran averts big rise in sensitive nuclear stockpile, report shows

 Israel, which has long warned it could use force to prevent Iran from gaining nuclear weapons, has said its foe must not obtain enough of this higher-grade uranium for one warhead if processed further.
 Iran says its work is peaceful and that it is Israel’s assumed nuclear arsenal that threatens peace.

-The powers, which are due to resume negotiations with Iran in Geneva on November 20 on a preliminary deal towards ending the decade-old standoff over its nuclear program, want Tehran to stop 20 percent enrichment and neutralize the stockpile.
+The powers, which are due to resume negotiations with Iran in Geneva on Nov.
+20 on a preliminary deal towards ending the decade-old standoff over its nuclear programme, want Tehran to stop 20 percent enrichment and neutralise the stockpile.

 Iran has over the past year in effect kept the amount of its 20 percent reserve well below Israel’s so-called “red line” by converting a large part of the uranium gas into oxide to make fuel for a medical research reactor in Tehran.